nolanbconaway/underground/readme.md

 - [ ] Pypi?
 - [ ] Markdown auto format.
 Check as a part of the build process.
 - [ ] Add some tooling to make finding your stop easier.
+- [ ] Add method to SubwayFeed which counts trains per line/direction.